mth/yeti/doc/intro.rst

 field for the same reason - the value expression is not in the structures inner scope.

-Field bindings that have function literal as value expression, will see all fields (including themselves) in their scope.
+Field bindings that have function literal as a value expression, will see all fields (including themselves) in their scope.
 These inner bindings are NOT polymorphic.
 ::